dims26/CardInfoFinder/README.md

 # CardInfoFinder
 An app used to search for Bank card Information and also features OCR functionality using the phone camera.
-This application makes use of Binlist API and Google Mobile Vision library.
+This application makes use of Binlist API and Google Mobile Vision - Text recognition library.

 ## Features
 * Scan bank card